-What Dachshunds Were Bred for and Why It Matters
+What Dachshunds Were Bred for (And How It Explains Their Behavior Today)

 The Dachshund dog was selectively bred for hunting, which required certain traits and characteristics.